It’s said the 2010 World Cup final was won on the playing fields of La Masia.

 Senior Caps: 34

 De Vrij’s partner in crime during those Feyenoord days was Bruno Martins Indi, another tipped for big things.
 For a while he seemed destined for greatness, after competing in Brazil there was interest from some of Europe’s richest clubs, but the Portugal-born defender chose to represent Primeira Liga powerhouse FC Porto though it never quite worked out.
-After making 71 appearances in all competitions, Martins Indi was Stoke bound and he’d spend a few seasons in Staffordshire before returning to Eredivisie action on loan with AZ, where he’ll be hoping his performances catch the eye of national team manager Frank de Boer.
+After making 71 appearances in all competitions, Martins Indi was Stoke bound and he’d spend a few seasons in Staffordshire before returning to Eredivisie action with AZ, initially on loan Martins Indi is now a full-time Cheesehead and he’ll be hoping his performances catch the eye of whoever succeeds Frank de Boer as Dutch national team manager.

 LB: Daley Blind